-If you have a Mark III Controller in place, it is a legacy piece.
-It can still be repaired, but we recommend that you consider upgrading to our EC-2000 control, which works universally with any eddy current equipment.
-For information about the EC-2000, please click here.
+If you have a Mark III Controller in place, it is a legacy piece, but it can still be repaired.
+However, we recommend that you consider upgrading to our EC-2000 control, which works universally with any eddy current equipment and gives you precise control of the speed of your Eddy Current drive within 0.1% from no load to full load.
+To learn more about the EC-2000, please click here.

-An input transformer and power relay are standard features.
-The basic circuit board includes provisions for eight separate control functions: multiple cascading, linear acceleration, log accel/decel, current control, tachometer follower (Auto), 0.25% regulation, dancer position and DC tachometer feedback.
+With this equipment, an input transformer and power relay are standard features.
+Its basic circuit board includes provisions for eight separate control functions: multiple cascading, linear acceleration, log accel/decel, current control, tachometer follower (Auto), 0.25% regulation, dancer position and DC tachometer feedback for great versatility.

-The Mark Ill Controller has been supplied as a panel-mounted controller or in a NEMA 1 enclosure.
-A power relay and input transformer are built in; so, a motor winding or loose input transformer are not required.
-Descriptions for the various sizes of Mark Ill Controllers, along with various input voltages, can be found in our Mark III Control Specifications brochure.
+Also, the Mark Ill Controller has been supplied as a panel-mounted controller or in a NEMA 1 enclosure.
+Lastly, a power relay and input transformer are built in; so, a motor winding or loose input transformer are not required.
+Additionally, descriptions for the various sizes of Mark Ill Controllers, along with various input voltages, can be found in our Mark III Control Specifications brochure.